Dates: October 14, 21 and November 4, 18

 Many boys who struggle socially have not experienced the enjoyment of being part of a peer group or bonding through shared experiences, without the use of video games or screen-based activities.

-This six-session, continual program designed for boys combines the Social Thinking® methodology with executive function skill building instruction and recreational activities or trips in order to help boys generalize the skills needed to initiate and sustain friendships and most importantly learn how to enjoy being around other guys.
+This four-session, continual program designed for boys combines the Social Thinking® methodology with executive function skill building instruction and recreational activities or trips in order to help boys generalize the skills needed to initiate and sustain friendships and most importantly learn how to enjoy being around other guys.

 Topics covered include: